Stay Snatched

 What Are Neck Bones/Where Do They Come From?

-Neck bones are very inexpensive and are often served for Southern meals along with Southern Collard Greens and Southern Cornbread.
+Neck bones are often served for Southern meals along with Southern Collard Greens and Southern Cornbread.

 Where to Buy